Uncertainty Quantification (UQ)#

 Autocorrelation length#

-In Markov chain, the position at step is not independent from the previous step.
+In the Markov chain, the position at step is not independent of the previous

 , which is the